The Meal Gap

 How is Food Bank For New York City using the Meal Gap Map?

 For more than 30 years, Food Bank For New York City has supplied food to all five boroughs through a network of charities willing and able to distribute food to New Yorkers in need.
 Despite our collective efforts, a shortfall – of more than 100 million meals – remains.
-Food Bank will be using the Meal Gap Map as a tool to direct additional food and services to the areas of highest need.
+Food Bank uses the Meal Gap Map as a tool to direct additional food and services to the areas of highest need.

 There are many ways you can help close New York City's meal gap — please join us!